 On a sunny day in September, the Conservancy opens the Larry Paul Trail, a new, two-mile hiking trail funded by the Frances P. Bunnelle Foundation and named in honor of longtime Sandy Island supporter Larry Paul.
 Paul cuts the ribbon to welcome the trail’s first 40 hikers.

-The freshwater tides that made Sandy Island ideal for growing rice are becoming brackish as rising sea levels push saltwater upstream.
-While the island’s plants and wildlife will eventually change, its place in history—and the legacy of those who saved it—is here to stay.
+The freshwater that made Sandy Island ideal for growing rice are becoming brackish as rising sea levels push saltwater upstream.
+While the island’s plants and wildlife will eventually change, its history and the legacy of those who saved it is here to stay.